ferzkopp/RB4InstrumentMapper/README.md

 To build this program, you will need:

-- Visual Studio (or MSBuild + your code editor of choice).
+- Visual Studio, or MSBuild/[the .NET SDK](https://dotnet.microsoft.com/en-us/download) + your code editor of choice.
 - [WiX Toolset v4](https://wixtoolset.org/) if you wish to build the installer.

 ## License